Overview

 -

 You need to scale services differently.
 Your product search might need 10 instances while your user profile service needs 2.
-With separate subgraphs, you scale each service based on its actual load.
+With separate services, you scale each one based on its actual load.

 -

 Your domain has clear boundaries.
-If your data naturally splits into distinct areas (accounts, products, orders, reviews), subgraphs map well to those boundaries.
-Each subgraph owns its data store and its portion of the schema.
+If your data naturally splits into distinct areas (accounts, products, orders, reviews), separate services map well to those boundaries.
+Each service owns its data store and its API contract.

 -

-You want build-time validation of your distributed schema.
-Composition catches conflicts between subgraphs before deployment.
-Your CI pipeline can validate that a schema change in one subgraph does not break the composed graph.
+You want build-time validation of distributed contracts.
+Composition catches conflicts between source schemas before deployment.
+Your CI pipeline can validate that a change in one service does not break the composed API.

 When NOT to Use Fusion

 Fusion is not the right choice for every project.
-Be honest about whether you need it:
+Evaluate whether the additional complexity is justified:

 -